-Tradition recalls that the explorer Whātonga travelled this route from the East Coast.
+Tradition recalls that the explorer Whātonga travelled along this route.
 He named the area now known as Wellington after his son Tara – Te Whanganui-a-Tara.
-He then made his way up the west coast to the Manawatū River and through the gorge, to return to his home in Heretaunga (Hawke’s Bay).
+He then made his way up the west coast to the Manawatū River and through the gorge to return to his home in Heretaunga (Hawke’s Bay).

 Rangitāne was the grandson of Whātonga.
-He does not play a part in the history of Manawatū except via his descendants.
+He does not play a part in the history of Manawatū, except through his descendants.

 Haunui (Hau) travelled south along the west coast in search of his wife Wairaka, who had fled with a lover.
-He reached Rangitīkei in one day (from which comes the place name: rangi – day, tīkei – to stride out), then the Manawatū.
-Thinking a whistling noise in his ear came from the hōkio bird, he named a place there Hōkio, while he named Ōhau after himself.
+He reached Rangitīkei in one day (from which comes the place name: rangi – day, tīkei – to stride out), then Manawatū.
+Thinking a whistling noise was made by a hōkio bird, he named a place there Hōkio.
+He named Ōhau after himself.

 Rangitane’s descendants included Tāwhakahiku and Māngere, and their cousins Rākaumauī, Poutoa and Tamakere.
 They were the first of this line to settle in Manawatū.
 A marriage between Whakarongotau, another cousin, and a Ngāi Tara chief cemented links with Whātonga’s descendants already in the region.